What are infantile spasms?

 Many babies who have infantile spasms have a serious brain disorder

 Doctors check the baby's brainwaves using an EEG Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to diagnose infantile spasms
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to diagnose infantile spasms

 Doctors give the baby daily hormone shots and pills, along with anti-seizure pills